Chinese tea culture: Tang dynasty (618–906)

-During the Tang Dynasty, tea culture or ‘the art of tea’ began to spread widely throughout China.
-A method of processing tea known as 'green stemming' was developed, making it more pleasant to drink, adding to its popularity.
-The Ancient Tea Horse Road development matured trade routes between Southern and Northwest China, and Tibet.
-The completion of the Grand Canal established a cost-effective method of transporting goods in China, making tea less expensive.
+During the Tang era, the southern Tea Horse Road trade network led to mature trade routes between China and Tibet where Chinese tea was traded for Tibetan horses that the Chinese needed for their military.
+Furthermore, the completion of the Grand Canal established a cost-effective method of transporting goods between northern and southern China, making tea less expensive throughout the empire.
 Opening up trade routes and new processing techniques was vital to establishing tea as a national drink throughout China.
+Thus, from the Tang period onward, tea became one of the "seven necessities."

-Artisans produced hundreds of examples of tea art, such as poems, drawings, songs, and literature.
+The leading high-end teaware of this period was the celadon Yue ware and the white glazed Xing ware.
+Both were patronized by the Tang imperial court.
+Also during this period, artisans produced hundreds of examples of tea art, such as poems, drawings, songs, and literature.
 Tea houses and tea shops were also established during this time.